shadowga/website/_docs/3/e-security.md

 Like with the server, keeping your e-mail address and password secure is of great importance.
 You can use the same tools mentioned earlier in this page for forum security when it's needed.
 When selecting a username, don't use your real name or revealing information such as a birth date.
-Because everyone can view your forum handle and username, make it something you'd feel comfortable with everyone knowing.
+Because everyone can view your forum handle and username, make it something you'd feel comfortable with.

 ### Two-factor authentication
 The forum has a security feature known as 2FA (or two-factor authentication) that prevents login from only the username and password.